Dems debate how to hit Trump on virus, economy amid crisis

 “Perception can get baked in very quickly,” said Tara McGowan, who leads PACRONYM, an anti-Trump political committee.
 “You simply can’t afford to wait.”

-The message from Biden, congressional leaders and governors has reflected Democrats’ lack of an undisputed leader in the months before Biden formally clinches the nomination.
+The array of voices delivering Democrats’ messages has reflected the party’s lack of an undisputed leader before Biden formally clinches the nomination.

 “It’s really going to have to be an all hands on deck approach,” said Guy Cecil, who heads Priorities USA, the largest Democratic outside political group.

-Yet even collectively, Democrats have strained to match the spotlight that Trump and all presidents have to dominate news coverage.
-That’s been complicated by the nation’s lockdown, which has prevented public rallies and interactions with voters that are normally the lifeblood of politics.
+Democrats’ efforts to enter the spotlight have been complicated by the nation’s lockdown, which has prevented public rallies and interactions with voters that are normally the lifeblood of politics.

 “Trump’s press conferences blot out the sun,” said Adam Jentleson, a Democratic strategist.